VIDA-NYU/reprozip/docs/source/unpacking.rst

 The other unpacker commands take the `<path>` argument; they do not need the original package for the reproduction.

 **Note:** most unpackers assume an Internet connection for the ``setup`` command and will be downloading required software from the Internet.
+Make sure that you have an Internet connection, and that there is no firewall blocking the access.

 Reproducing the Experiment
 ++++++++++++++++++++++++++